 Between the two co-expression networks based on expression variation across genotypically diverse individuals, we also observed differences depending on which tissues were profiled.
 Our co-expression network derived from sampling of root tissue across a diverse set of individuals (ZmRoot) provided the best performance at the FDR we analyzed (Figure 6), producing a total of 335 (326 from density and 11 from locality, 2 in both) HPO candidate genes as compared to 228 (all from locality) HPO candidate genes produced by the ZmPAN network, which was derived from expression profiles of whole seedlings.
 This result affirms our original motivation for collecting tissue-specific gene expression profiles: we expected that processes occurring in the roots would be central to elemental accumulation phenotypes, which were measured in kernels.
 However, the difference between the performance of these two networks was modest and much less significant than the difference between the developmental/tissue atlas-derived network and the diverse genotype-derived networks.
 Furthermore, we expect neither the ZmRoot nor the ZmPAN network to fully describe elemental accumulation processes.
 While ions are initially acquired from the soil via the root system, we do not directly observe their accumulation in the seed.
-The datasets presented here could be further complemented by additional tissue-specific data, such as genotypically diverse seed or leaf networks.
+The datasets presented here could be further complemented by additional tissue-specific data, such as genotypically diverse seed, stalk, or leaf networks.

 The performance of the ZmRoot versus the ZmPAN network was also quite different depending on which network metric we used.
 Specifically, HPO gene discovery in the ZmRoot network was driven by the density metric, while performance of the ZmPAN network relied on the locality metric (Figure 6).
 Locality and density were positively correlated, but only modestly, in both networks (Supp.
 Figure 6), implying that these two metrics are likely complementary.
 Indeed, this relationship was also observed for density and locality of GO terms.
 Table 1 shows that both metrics had similar overall performance, each capturing ~40% of GO terms in each network; however, only ~25% was captured by both metrics, indicating that there are certain biological processes where one metric is more appropriate than the other.
 In addition to the tissue source differing between the ZmRoot and ZmPAN networks, the number of experimental accessions drastically differed as well (503 accessions in ZmPAN and 48 in ZmRoot), and this influenced the performance of network metrics.
 We showed that locality was sensitive to the number of accessions used to calculate co-expression (Supp.
 Table 8), which could partially explain the bias between network metrics and the number of input accessions.
 This result also suggests that the 46 accessions in ZmRoot did not saturate this approach for co-expression signal and that expanding the ZmRoot dataset to include more accessions would result in greater power to detect overlap and the identification of more true positives using the locality metric.
+In future work, it would be worthwhile to further understand the relationship between the network data source and which subnetwork metrics perform the best.

 In general, our results strongly suggest that co-expression networks derived from expression experiments profiling genetically diverse individuals, as opposed to deep expression atlases derived from a single reference genotype, will be more powerful for interpreting candidate genetic loci identified in a GWAS.
 Furthermore, our findings suggest that where it is possible to identify relevant tissues for a phenotype of interest, tissue-specific expression profiling across genetically diverse individuals is an effective strategy.
 Identifying the best co-expression context for a given GWAS is an important consideration for data generation efforts in future studies.